sophgo/tdl_sdk/doc/1-quick_start.md

   return ret;
 ```

 Now we know how to create a handle, let's take a look at ``sample_init.c``.
 When setting a path to handle, it does not actually load the model, it only saves the path to the correspoding network list.
 You can also get the path you set from the handle.
-Make sure to free the path given by ``CVI_AI_GetModelPath`` to prevent memory leak.

 ```c
   const char fake_path[] = "face_quality.cvimodel";